Editorial Atlántida: Recent history

 The group benefited from President Carlos Menem's 1989 decision to privatize Argentina's array of state-owned media outlets.
-Atlántida purchased top-rated Radio Continental and Channel 11; it formed a partnership in 1998 with Citicorp and Telefónica de España, through which it controlled Telefé, a leading local cable television station, and eight other television stations.
+Atlántida purchased top-rated Radio Continental, LOS40 and Telefe; it formed a partnership in 1998 with Citicorp and Telefónica de España, through which it controlled Telefé, a leading local cable television station, and eight other television stations.
 Its best-selling sports magazine, El Gráfico, was sold to local broadcaster Torneos y Competencias in 1998.

 The Vigil Group's withdrawal from the consortium in 2000, however, led to a refocus in favor of their standby: publishing.
 Atlántida launched a tabloid, Paparazzi, in 2001, and in 2005, new versions of the well-known Para Tí: Para Tí Mamá and Para Teens; in all, its magazine unit sold 12.8 million copies in 2006, or a 30% market share in Argentina, and its book publishing unit remained significant, as well: printing 650,000 books annually (a 10% local market share).

 Atlántida's magazine publishing unit was sold to Mexican telecommunications giant Televisa, in 2007.
 The association finished in 2017 and with an alliance with Infobae.com the websites of magazines Para Ti and Gente are created.

 Since 2018 Atlántida was acquired by a private investment fund of Argentine capital and is experiencing one of the biggest growth challenges in its history, responding to the current content needs.